 To estimate our gender wage gap, we compared the incomes of our employees in our 5 largest facilities.
 Together, they represent approximately 50% of our work force.
 Only employees with similar, comparable tasks were included.
 The results of our analysis show that women and men who do the same jobs and who have the same demographic and background criteria are paid equally.
 Gender does not influence remuneration decisions.
 However, considering the total group of employees, we observe that female employees are less represented in senior leadership roles, and that our male employees are often older, have more seniority and work less part-time than our female employees in similar jobs.
-This is the main explanation for our wage gap.
+This is the main explanation for wage differences.
 Employing more women in senior positions will be one of our main challenges for the coming years.

-No cases of discrimination were reported in 2020 and 2021.
+No cases of discrimination were reported last years.
 This is a very positive result, of which we are very proud.
 However, we are aware that discrimination can be a difficult topic to talk about and, as a result, may sometimes remain undetected.
-We therefore remain on our guard.
+We therefore remain on our guard and survey this via our engagement process.

-To combat pay discrimination and promote equal pay, we intend to expand our gender pay gap calculations.
+To combat potential pay discrimination and promote equal pay, we intend to expand our gender pay gap calculations.
 This will enable us to identify more learning points.
-Regarding diversity and inclusion, we will establish a diversity working committee to raise awareness and stimulate proactive actions.
+Regarding diversity and inclusion, we will establish a diversity strategy and working committee to raise awareness and stimulate proactive actions.
 The development of a Diversity Inclusion Charter will aid us in moving this topic to a higher level.